-Free delivery is required to be offered without restriction by all DSPs to patients who request it throughout England.
+Free delivery is required to be offered without restriction by all Distance Selling (internet) Pharmacies (DSPs) to patients who request it throughout England.
 Free delivery of appliances is also offered by DACs.
-There are no DACs based in Ealing, however, there are 110 throughout England.
+There are no DACs based in Ealing, however there are a further 110 throughout England.